How to Remove Lice Fast and Safely at Home

 Signs of a Lice Infestation

-• Small red bumps or sores on the scalp
+• Persistent itching on the scalp

-• A crawling sensation on the scalp
+• A tickling or crawling sensation in the hair

 Effective Home Remedies to Remove Lice